salt satyagraha

 Table of Contents

 The salt satyagraha movement started in 1930 and marked the first major campaign of the struggle for Indian Independence, which laid a strong foundation for the whole independence struggle.
-We should know a short note on salt satyagraha, considered the most important movement, as it was the first movement that gathered large masses of people from all around and, most importantly, took out women from their homes and participated in the struggle.
+We should know a short note on Salt Satyagraha, considered the most important movement, as it was the first movement that gathered large masses of people from all around and, most importantly, took women out of their homes and participated in the struggle.

 Salt Satyagraha Movement

-• The salt satyagraha, also known as Dandi March or Salt March, was a significant and major movement of the Indian Freedom Struggle led by Mahatma Gandhi.
+• The Salt Satyagraha, also known as the Dandi March or Salt March, was a significant and major movement of the Indian Freedom Struggle led by Mahatma Gandhi.
 On March 12, 1930, Gandhi initiated a march from Sabarmati Ashram to the coastal village of Dandi in Gujarat, commemorated in the National Salt Satyagraha Memorial.

 • Gandhiji believed in the philosophy of nonviolent resistance known as “Satyagraha”.
-He believed nonviolent protests could mobilise the masses and spread political consciousness in the country.
+He believed nonviolent protests could mobilize the masses and spread political consciousness in the country.

 Importance of Salt Satyagraha